j3k0/cordova-plugin-purchase-documentation/sections/setup-ios-5-create-in-app-products.md

-## 5. Create In-App Products
+### 5. Create In-App Products

-If you followed the [Setup AppStore Application](3.-create-app-store-application.md) page, you should have everything setup.
+If you followed the [Setup AppStore Application](#3-setup-appstore-application) section, you should have everything setup.
 Head again to the App's In-App Purchases page: select your application, then _Features_, then _In-App Purchases_.

 From there you can create your In-App Products.
 Select the appropriate type, fill in all required metadata and select _cleared for sale_.